TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 The projects I work with are typically CLI PHP applications.
 They use Symfony DI and Symfony Console.
 They are not web applications, so I don't need to care about HTTP requests, sessions, or cookies.

 **Unfortunately, the `symfony/dependency-injection is tightly coupled with `symfony/http-kernel`** as I already wrote in "[What I prefer about Laravel Dependency Injection over Symfony](/blog/what-i-prefer-about-laravel-dependency-injection-over-symfony)".
-This and another complexity leads to **slow container compilation and unnecessary complexity we have to learn, counteract in case of parameter invalidation, downgrade and maintain**.
+This and another complexity leads to **slow container compilation and unnecessary complexity we have to learn, counteract in case of parameter invalidation, downgrade, and maintain**.

 Also, CLI tools are stuck with Symfony 6.1 because Symfony 6.2 uses complex PHP features (some reflection + attributes combo, not sure exactly) that Rector fails to downgrade to PHP 7.2 without breaking it.